hamza-Algohary/java-syllabus-for-educators/README.md

 - Assignment operators: += , -= , *= , /= , %=
 - Increment and decrement operators: ++ , --
 - Modulus only works with integers.
+- Difference Between Statements and Expressions
+- Always avoid Hard coding and be generic.

 ### Exercise 1: Add notes, description and credits to your previous programs
 - Single line comments